minio/docs/source/minio-cli/minio-mc.rst

 :mc-cmd:`mc` also includes an administration extension for managing MinIO deployments.
-See :program:`mc admin` for more complete documentation.
+See :mc-cmd:`mc admin` for more complete documentation.

 .. _mc-configuration:

 Configuration File
 ------------------

-:mc-cmd:`mc` stores data in a configuration file.
-Use the ``--config-dir`` flag to specify a path to a ``JSON`` formatted configuration file.
+:mc-cmd:`mc` uses a ``JSON`` formatted configuration file used for storing certain kinds of information, such as the :mc-cmd:`aliases <mc alias>` for each configured S3-compatible service.

 For Linux and OSX, the default configuration file location is ``~/.mc/config.json``.